mdlincoln/mdlincoln.github.io/_posts/2014-12-20-adjacency-matrix-plots-with-r-and-ggplot2.md

 The abundance of crossing links creates a confusing visual pattern that masks the topological structure of the network.
 Moreover, it is extremely difficult to compare two different networks from these visualizations, which rely on a randomized layout algorithm.

-One good alternative is to visualize an [adjacency matrix][matrix] encoding the network relationship, with the nodes of the network listed on either axis, and each cell *AB* describing an edge connecting node *A* and node *B*.
+One good alternative is to visualize an [adjacency matrix][matrix] encoding the network relationship data, where, for example, cell *AB* describes an edge connecting node *A* to node *B*.
 [Mike Bostock has implemented this in D3][bostock], using Jacques Bretin's *Les Misérables* co-occurrence network dataset.
 It is also fairly easy to generate an adjacency matrix visualization using [ggplot2], but it does require that you bite the bullet and finally figure out how to work with [ordered factors][factors].[^2]

-(What, me, project?
-Never...)
+(What?
+No, I'm not projecting at all, why would you say that?)

 [^2]: Disclaimer: I'll also be making extensive use of Hadley Wickham's [dplyr] package, so if you aren't yet familiar with it, you'll be pretty lost.
 Don't worry, though, it's an easy package to pick up, and terribly useful!